Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ### Physicality
 Even though Rúna has a spear, she can't use it well.
 She only knows how to thrust or hold something down once the spearhead gets in, mainly for defence against wild animals.

+Despite the image of a mellow girl, Rúna is absolutely fine and accustomed to carrying heavy things such as firewood or sacks of crops.

 ## Goals
  - **Goal:** To explore the new land.
  - **Motivation:** To find new undiscovered herbs.